vermiceli/nes-contra-us/README.md

   players' weapons and bullets.
 * `bank7.asm` - the core of the game's programming.
 Reset, NMI, and IRQ vectors are in this bank and is the entry point to the game.
-Bank 7 contains the code for drawing of nametables and sprites, bank switching, routines for the intro sequence, controller input, score calculation, graphics decompression routines, palette codes, collision detection, pointer table for enemy routines, shared enemy logic, score table, enemy attributes, and bullet angles
+Bank 7 contains the code for drawing nametables and sprites, bank switching, routines for the intro sequence, controller input, score calculation, graphics decompression routines, palette codes, collision detection, pointer table for enemy routines, shared enemy logic, score table, enemy attributes, and bullet angles